 When I was in high school, both my mom and I drove 'Vettes.
 Mine was a Chevette, hers a Corvette.

 On the rare occasions I was allowed to drive Mom's car, I was amazed at the friendliness of other Corvette drivers, who would wave and honk as if we were old friends.

 Log cabin owners are apparently just as friendly: happy to share their knowledge and show their homes to others, especially other potential log home owners.

 We've visited two log homes so far, and this summer we'll visit a third.
 All three are demonstration models that the companies use as offices.

 We could also arrange to tour log homes in the area where we intend to build.

-Although we haven't taken the companies up on it, this option has been presented to us by several who are willing to contact former customers to arrange tours.
-Apparently, such tours aren't uncommon as log home owners are happy to show off their homes.
+Although we haven't taken the log home companies up on it, the option of visiting their clients' home has been presented to us by several .
+Such tours aren't uncommon as log home owners are happy to show off their homes.